Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 7. Under what conditions may objects be dropped from the sUAS?

-A. if prior permission is received from the FAA
+A. Only with prior permission is received from the FAA

 B. in an emergency